William S. Hart: Film career

 Hart went on to become one of the first great stars of the motion picture Western.
 Fascinated by the Old West, he acquired Billy the Kid's "six shooters" and was a friend of legendary lawmen Wyatt Earp and Bat Masterson.
 He entered films in 1914, and after playing supporting roles in two short films, he achieved stardom the same year as the lead in the feature The Bargain.
 Hart was particularly interested in making realistic Western films.
 His films are noted for their authentic costumes and props, as well as Hart's acting ability, honed on Shakespearean theater stages in the United States and England.

 Beginning in 1915, Hart starred in his own series of two-reel Western short subjects for producer Thomas Ince, which were so popular that they were supplanted by a series of feature films.
 Many of Hart's early films continued to play in theaters, under new titles, for another decade.
 In 1915 and 1916 exhibitors voted him the biggest money making star in the United States.
 In 1917 Hart accepted a lucrative offer from Adolph Zukor to join Famous Players–Lasky, which merged into Paramount Pictures.
 In the films Hart began to ride a brown and white pinto he called Fritz.
 Fritz was the forerunner of later famous movie horses known by their own name, e.g., horses like Tom Mix's Tony, Roy Rogers's Trigger and Clayton Moore's Silver.
-In 1917, to signify "his patriotism and loyalty to Uncle Sam" it was announced to "change the name of his favorite horse from Fritz to one more truly American."
+In 1917, to signify "his patriotism and loyalty to Uncle Sam" it was announced he would "change the name of his favorite horse from Fritz to one more truly American".
 He also volunteered from 1917 to 1918 with the Four Minute Men program to give short pro-war speeches across the country.
 Hart was now making feature films exclusively, and films like Square Deal Sanderson and The Toll Gate were popular with fans.

 In 1919 Hart's John Petticoats costar was a young actress named Winifred Westover.
 The film was made in New Orleans, and was a departure from Hart's usual roles, as he played a lumberman who was informed he'd inherited a shop selling ladies clothing.